 We must make BARC truly transparent.
-The need for transparency seems intuitive but it simply is fact that BARC shares little or no information with the public, other than that it believes reflects positively on its efforts.
-When facts and data are hidden from the public a siege mentality develops in the department and choices are based on protecting departmental status quo and not on doing what is right for the city and the animals.
-In order for us to address the issues we have around animal overpopulation, animal neglect and cruelty we must have accurate, verifiable data and be able to draw conclusions and make decisions based on that data.
+The need for transparency seems intuitive, but it simply is fact that BARC shares little or no information with the public other than that it believes reflects positively on its efforts.
+When facts and data are hidden from the public, a siege mentality develops in the department and choices are based on protecting departmental status quo and not on doing what is right for the city and the animals.
+In order for us to address the issues around animal overpopulation, animal neglect and cruelty we must have accurate, verifiable data and be able to draw conclusions and make decisions based on that data.

 Establish a Houston Cruelty Registry.
 The city needs a Cruelty Registry.
 This would list anyone convicted of any type of criminal cruelty or negligence.
 This would not include those convicted of B or C misdemeanors but could include Class A misdemeanors along with felony animal cruelty convictions.
 If on the registry, you would be prohibited from owning any pets for a period of 3 years or longer.
 The database would list the name, TDL, and current address of the offender.
 There would also be an updated picture of them each year in the database that is published for all breeders and pet stores to access.

 A breeder or pet store convicted of selling to one of these individuals could be fined or closed.
 Obviously, no shelter would allow an adoption or foster to anyone on the registry.